pmiguelpinto90/ShiftDisplay/README.md

 # ShiftDisplay
 _by MiguelPynto_

-Arduino library for driving multiple-digit 7-segment LED displays using 74HC595 shift registers
+Arduino library for driving 7-segment displays using 74HC595 shift registers

 - Show numbers and text
 - Concatenate multiple displays as one, for a maximum of 8 digits